Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 Lots of apps have a navigation bar that have one-click access to all the main components.
 When focusing one main components, other could be pinned on NavBar?
 Main components displayed on home screen should be very "simple" for the sake of global clarity.
 It's only when user focus one that complexity comes in.
 Components doesn't morph from simple form to complexe one.
 Instead, complexity comes from all the assistive components.

+There may be two side container: one for navigation (rapid access to other main components), other specific to current context which store assistive components.

 # Examples